 This surname is derived from a Russian term ‘Poletai’ meaning ‘Fast’ or ‘Quick’.

 It is derived from ‘Pop’ and refers to a ‘Priest’.
-Popov is the 4th most common last name in Russia.
+Popov is found to be the 4th most common Russian last name.

 This occupational Russian last name is derived from the profession of ‘Portnoy’ meaning a ‘Tailor’.